GSA/innovation.gov/README.md

-# What is the Better Goverment Movement?
+# What is the Better Government Movement?

 The Better Government Movement seeks to answer this question: how might we effectively serve the many talented Federal employees who have the motivation and potential to cause change?